 HOME WISE Uranium Project > Mining & Milling > Issues >

 India to assist Vietnam with uranium ore processing technology

 Among eight cooperation agreements signed by India and Vietnam is a Memorandum of Understanding (MoU) between the Department of Atomic Energy of India and the Ministry of Science and Technology of Vietnam.
-The MOU envisages the study and evaluation of Uranium ore processing technology for Vietnamese uranium ores, among others.
+The MoU envisages the study and evaluation of Uranium ore processing technology for Vietnamese uranium ores, among others.
 (New Kerala July 6, 2007)

 Yemen flag

-In Yemen, uranium prospection and/or exploration is being performed by Cantex Mine Development Corp. external link
+In Yemen, uranium prospection and/or exploration is being performed by Cantex Mine Development Corp.

+HOME WISE Uranium Project > Mining & Milling > Issues >